AlexanderSWilliams/Anti-IP-License/README.md

 **Judicial Remedy**

-If You take any action to enforce the terms of this license or to seek a judicial remedy relating to this license or any objects the Licensors have made Publicly available, then Your permissions Require that You a) Publicly License Your rights including any Restricted object(s) mentioned in your claim(s) and b) accept that the prevailing party will be entitled to recover all its reasonable costs and expenses incurred in connection with such action and any appeal of such action.
+If You take any action to enforce the terms of this license or to seek a judicial remedy relating to this license or any objects the Licensors have made Publicly Available, then Your permissions Require that You a) Publicly License Your rights including any Restricted object(s) mentioned in your claim(s) and b) accept that the prevailing party will be entitled to recover all its reasonable costs and expenses incurred in connection with such action and any appeal of such action.

 **Disclaimer**

-All objects the Licensors have or will make Publicly available are "as-is" and "as-available".
+All objects the Licensors have or will make Publicly Available are "as-is" and "as-available".
 You bear the risk of all actions performed involving them.
-To the maximum extent permitted by law in each respective jurisdiction, the Licensors disclaim all representations, guarantees, duties, liabilities, and obligations that otherwise would or will exist in any legal theory or source of law due to any Publicly Licensed rights or objects made Publicly available.
+To the maximum extent permitted by law in each respective jurisdiction, the Licensors disclaim all representations, guarantees, duties, liabilities, and obligations that otherwise would or will exist in any legal theory or source of law due to any Publicly Licensed rights or objects made Publicly Available.

 **Interpretation**